UniqueUpToPermutation/deeptunes-src/README.md

 # Deep Tunes

+## Examples

+Examples of output from our generative model can be heard [here](https://web.stanford.edu/~paetter/deeptunesresults/deeptunesresults.html)

 ## Requirements

 Need to set up two anaconda environments for this project because the different parts require different python versions.